enginmanap/limonEngine-docs/docs/RenderingPipeline.rst

 .. list-table::
    :header-rows: 1
-   :widths: 20 80
+   :widths: 22 78

    * - Method
      - Description
    * - ``getName``
      - Returns the method name for the editor dropdown.
+   * - ``getParameters``
+     - Pure virtual.
+Returns the method's ``GenericParameter`` list - each entry carrying both its descriptor (request type, description, value type) and its value.
+Drives both the editor widgets and persistence.
-   * - ``initMethod``
+   * - ``initRender``
      - Called at pipeline load.
-Receives a GenericParameter list for configuration.
+Receives the GPU program and the configured GenericParameter list.
+Set up GPU resources here.
    * - ``renderFrame``
      - Called each frame.
-Receives the graphics interface pointer and GPU program pointer.
+Receives the GPU program pointer.
-   * - ``clearMethod``
+   * - ``cleanupRender``
      - Tears down GPU resources on pipeline unload or reconfiguration.
+Receives the GPU program and the GenericParameter list.

-GenericParameter fields declared in the RenderMethod constructor automatically appear as editable fields on the shader node in the pipeline editor -no separate editor code required.
+The ``GenericParameter`` list returned from ``getParameters()`` automatically appears as editable fields on the shader node in the pipeline editor -no separate editor code required.
+RenderMethod is part of the :ref:`unified parameter contract <GenericParameter-unified-contract>`, with one difference from the other extension points: its configured values are persisted in **two** places.

+* **nodeGraph.xml** - the editor's node graph.
+The values you set on the node are saved here so they survive editing sessions and reopen with the node.
+* **renderPipeline.xml** - the runtime pipeline.
+The values are also written here so the compiled pipeline can apply them when it runs, independently of the editor graph.

+Both persistence points use the same ``<Parameter>`` element format as the rest of the engine, so a RenderMethod's configuration round-trips through the editor and the runtime identically.

 Two built-in RenderMethods ship with the engine: